jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 I got each assert to pass before adding a new one.
 I won’t provide evolution of the implementation but suffice it to say the first version assumed that the parentheses were the first and last characters in the expression.
 It returned the recursive `evaluate` of the characters between them.
 This worked for the first three tests but failed for the fourth when I needed to move toward a more generic solution.

 Before I started any implementation, I thought the solution would mostly consist of String processing.
-But as I was layering in more tests and moving toward a more generic solution, I had some time to think and experiment.
+But as I was layering in more tests and moving toward a more generic solution, I had time to think and experiment.
 There may be an elegant approach to this problem.

 If I can identify the first opening and closing matching parentheses in the expression, then the expression will be of the form:
 ```